onixldlc/JLClient-js/README.md

 # JLClient-js

-JavaScript/Node.js API client for interacting with Jarvislabs.ai for creating GPU/CPU powered instances on top of A100, A6000, RTX 5000 and RTX6000Ada.
+This is project is a JavaScript/Node.js wrapper for [jarvislabsai/jlclient](https://github.com/jarvislabsai/jlclient) API client for interacting with Jarvislabs.ai for creating GPU/CPU powered instances on top of A100, A6000, RTX 5000 and RTX6000Ada.

+>[!warning]
+>This project is not maintained by the original author(s) or official community.
+And use this lib at your own discretion. \
+>The original JLClient python implementation can be accesed here [jarvislabsai/jlclient](https://github.com/jarvislabsai/jlclient)

 ## Installation